zuo-ls/dist_optuna_plus_wandb/Readme.md

 ## Structure Overview

-distributed_optuna_plus_wandb works as a hook inserted to the Trainer.
+distributed_optuna_plus_wandb provides a trainer.
+The tuner is built based on the trainer.

 ### Trainer Design

-The following code shows the structure of ` run()` .
+The following code shows the structure of `run()` .

 ``` python
 def run(self):